 How to get to Ven Island

 Ven island is located west of Landskrona city and is easily accessible with a 30-minute ferry ride.
-You can get to Landskrona with both car or public transport.
+You can get to Landskrona by both car or public transport.

 You can check the timetable, prices and buy your ferry tickets online in advance here, or you can buy them at the ticket counter located at the ferry terminal.
 Bear in mind though, those who booked in advance get to board first and Swedes generally like to book in advance.